Advancing the Science of Study Endpoints

 François Meyer joined the HAS in 2005 as Director of the Health Technology Assessment (HTA) Division.
 He took his current position of Advisor to the President, in charge of International affairs in 2011.
 Dr Meyer has been involved in the European cooperation on HTA (EUnetHTA) since its launch and has been a member of the Board of Directors of HTAi, the international society for HTA from 2011 till 2017.
 He earned his MD from the University of Montpellier and served the teaching hospitals of Montpellier as a practicing physician qualified in Endocrinology and Internal Medicine.
 He worked then 5 years in the R&D department of an international pharmaceutical company.
 From 1997 to 2005 he held various positions at the French Medicines Agency.

-- Associate Director, Clinical Outcome Assessments Staff, OND, CDER
+- Deputy Director (acting) Division of Clinical Outcome Assessment, OND, CDER

 - FDA, United States

-Dr. Papadopoulos serves as the Associate Director of the Clinical Outcome Assessments Staff in the Office of New Drugs in the Center for Drug Evaluation and Research (CDER).
-The staff provides consultation to CDER’s Review Divisions as well as other FDA Centers on clinical outcome assessments (COAs) regarding their development, validation, interpretation and overall suitability to support labeling claims and also manages the COA drug development qualification program.
+Dr. Papadopoulos serves as the Deputy Director (acting) of the Division of Clinical Outcome Assessment in the Office of New Drugs in the Center for Drug Evaluation and Research (CDER).
+The Division provides consultation to CDER’s Review Divisions as well as other FDA Centers on clinical outcome assessments (COAs) regarding their development, validation, interpretation and overall suitability to support labeling claims and also manages the COA drug development qualification program.

 - Genentech, A Member of the Roche Group, United States